anthonyrisinger/riprompt/docs/intent.md

 - Leveraging **latent, fractal structures within the human corpus** to capture intent without reliance on explicit words.
 - Creating a **probabilistic, quantum-like representation** within the context window, where each token carries potential meanings that refine into true intent through iterative processing.
-- Using **quaternion-based cognitive axes** to model a balanced, multi-perspective structure that resonates with fundamental truths, enabling rapid binding across varied AI contexts.
+- Using **versor-based cognitive axes** to model a balanced, multi-perspective structure that resonates with fundamental truths, enabling rapid binding across varied AI contexts.
 - Incorporating **recursive prompt caching and context window snapshots** to maintain a living, self-consistent representation of intent that can carry across sessions or interactions.
 - Integrating **symbolic processes and cognitive roles** to structure problem-solving and intent transmission in a way that aligns with metacognitive goals.